lilymaya/flatoyster_SVs_parallelism/variant_calling.md

 - WellformedReadFilter- tests whether a read is "well-formed" -- that is, is free of major internal inconsistencies and issues that could lead to errors downstream.

 Additional filters I applied:
---min-base-quality-score 30  (minimum base quality required to consider a base for calling, default: 10) --heterozygosity 0.01  (heterozygosity value used to compute prior probabilities for any locus, default: 0.001)
+- min-base-quality-score 30  (minimum base quality required to consider a base for calling, default: 10)
+- heterozygosity 0.01  (heterozygosity value used to compute prior probabilities for any locus, default: 0.001)

 ```
 #!/usr/bin/env bash